xmos/ai_tools/experimental/xformer/README.md

 `Bazel` is used to build this program.
 The choice of build system is driven by the most complex dependency (Tensorflow).

-Note before the first step ensure that you have installed the `xcore_interpreters` and `tflite2xcore` python packages using `pip`.
+Note before the first step, ensure that you have installed the `xcore_interpreters` and `tflite2xcore` python packages using `pip`.
 This will ensure that the python requirements are installed.

+Run all the following commands within the conda env setup and from the `ai_tools/experimental/xformer` folder.

 With Bazel installed (check `.bazelversion` for current version), you can build with the following command: